For exclusive offers and advance notice of my favorite discoveries and latest adventures!

 #1 Pack and Properly place all Luggage the Night before

-Instead of waiting until the day before to pack I usually start three or even four days early and put things in the suitcase by themes — bottoms, tops, shoes, etc. The day before we are set to depart I go through everything to ensure I have enough clothes for both of us for each day.
+Instead of waiting until the day before to pack I usually start three or even four days before and put things in the suitcase or bags by themes — bottoms, tops, shoes, etc. The day before we are set to depart I go through everything to ensure I have enough clothes for both of us for each day.
 Once I’m confident in my choices I zip everything up and it gets placed by the front door.
 If we are going by air — the suitcases stay by the door.
 If we are driving, the bags are put in the car the night before.
 Packing early saves you from having to race around because you forgot something you realized at the last minute you needed.

 #2 Prep sandwiches, snacks, and treats